There's a lot to unpack.

 Master's Thesis (MFA in Products of Design)

-Project advisors: Hannah Calhoun, Bill Cromie, & KT Gillett
+Project advisors: Hannah Calhoun, Bill Cromie, & Ollie Gillett

 Unboxing America is a conceptual service offering kits that helps families unpack political issues and navigate tensions due to political differences.
 The kits guide families through interactive lessons and structured conversations around issues.
 The service seeks to eliminate family political tensions by both strengthening relationships and fostering awareness of varying political beliefs.